ajgorhoe/iglibmodules/README.md

 # IGLib Modules' Container Repository

-This is the [IGLib modules' container repository](https://github.com/ajgorhoe/iglibmodules) used to clone and build the new IGLib modules (as opposed to the classical IGLib libraries, which are built by [this repository](https://github.com/ajgorhoe/iglibcontainer)).
+This is the [IGLib modules' container repository](https://github.com/ajgorhoe/iglibmodules) used to clone and build the new IGLib modules (as opposed to the legacy IGLib Framework libraries, which are built by [this repository](https://github.com/ajgorhoe/iglibcontainer)).
 See also the readme files of the [IGLibCore repository](https://github.com/ajgorhoe/IGLib.modules.IGLibCore) and the basic [IGLib Framework repository](https://github.com/ajgorhoe/IGLib.workspace.base.iglib).

 **Contents**: